 3 “I will give you every place where you set your foot, as I promised Moses.
 4 Your territory will extend from the desert to Lebanon, and from the great river, the Euphrates — all the Hittite country — to the Great Sea on the west.
 5 No one will be able to stand up against you all the days of your life.
 As I was with Moses, so I will be with you; I will never leave you nor forsake you.”

 What is the form of address God uses here?
 This is a section of promises.
 It is not a song.
 It’s not a complaint like we may read in Jeremiah.
 It’s promises!
 Who does the promising?
-Some CBLT leader?
+Some ministry leader?
 I hear someone saying “God.”
-Yes, it is God, and that is a whole lot better than some promises from a CBLT leader.
+Yes, it is God, and that is a whole lot better than some promises from a ministry or church leader.
 If it is God promising… wow!

 A. Victory Assured